Making Leftovers Lovable

 4 cups finely shredded Napa cabbage

-To prepare dressing, combine vinegar, garlic and ginger in a blender or food processor and pulse until minced.
-Add rest of dressing ingredients and blend until smooth.
+To prepare dressing, combine vinegar, garlic, ginger, serrano pepper in a blender or food processor and pulse until garlic, ginger and serrano are minced.
+Add oil and remaining dressing ingredients and blend until smooth.

-To prepare salad, toss turkey, cilantro, cabbage, pepper and red onion in a large bowl.
+To prepare salad, toss cabbage, turkey, bell pepper, 1 cup cilantro and red onion in a large bowl.
 Mix well with dressing.
-Divide among four plates and garnish with peanuts, scallions and additional cilantro.
+Divide evenly among 4 plates and garnish with peanuts, scallion and additional cilantro.

 Serves 4